$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: First: The Main Theorem

-Quite more recently, by a topological argument that computes the Chern character of the product, and which uses the integrality of the Chern character of a complex vector bundle, and the Bott periodicity theorem, it has been proved that the products of even dimensional spheres carrying almost complex structures consists of just the cases $\mb{S}^2 \times \mb{S}^2$, $\mb{S}^2 \times \mb{S}^4$, $\mb{S}^2 \times \mb{S}^6$, and $\mb{S}^6 \times \mb{S}^6$, respectively \cite{dasu}.
+Quite more recently, by a topological argument that computes the Chern character of the product, and uses the integrality of the Chern character of a complex vector bundle and the Bott periodicity theorem, it has been proved that the products of even dimensional spheres carrying almost complex structures consists of just the cases $\mb{S}^2 \times \mb{S}^2$, $\mb{S}^2 \times \mb{S}^4$, $\mb{S}^2 \times \mb{S}^6$, and $\mb{S}^6 \times \mb{S}^6$, respectively \cite{dasu}.
 In \S4 we proceed as above to show that the last three of these manifolds do not carry integrable almost complex structures either, our other main result.
-As we shall see then, the argument in the very last part of our proof there {\it appears} to link to the family of $J_t$ Yamabe metrics $g_t^{JY}$ in a more decisive manner, bringing to life the role that it tacitly plays in the proof above.
+As we shall see then, the argument in the very last part of our proof there links prominently to the family of $J_t$ Yamabe metrics $g_t^{JY}$ in the proof, exposing the role that its alterego family here seems to play tacitly in the proof above.